luminalang/lumina/mdbook/src/getting-started/installation.md

 ## Compiling from scratch

-You need the nightly version of the Rust compiler.
+You need to have the Rust compiler installed.

 Clone the repository